 - A taste for European law is essential as more and more EU directives prescribe the boundaries of environmental law in the UK.

-- A no-deal Brexit will inevitably result in a loss of influence over EU environmental policy for the UK, but the potential domestic effect is more difficult to gauge.
+- Brexit resulted in a loss of influence over EU environmental policy for the UK and the potential domestic effect is difficult to gauge.
 EU member states have historically been more willing to tackle environmental issues collectively, due to the reduced risk of businesses being undercut by competition from fellow European states.
-Leaving could therefore reduce the incentives for the UK to maintain its current level of environmental regulation – especially in the event of any economic downturn – though this in turn is likely to depend on the trade deal the UK strikes with the EU.
+Leaving the EU reduces the incentives for the UK to maintain its current level of environmental regulation – especially in the event of any economic downturn.

-- A coalition of leading UK and international campaign groups (including Greenpeace, WWF and the National Trust) constructed a manifesto demanding that the government continues to cooperate with the EU on energy and climate change, while also introducing policies and investment to create new farming and fishing industries.
+- In 2020, a coalition of leading UK and international campaign groups (including Greenpeace, WWF and the National Trust) constructed a manifesto demanding that the government continues to cooperate with the EU on energy and climate change, while also introducing policies and investment to create new farming and fishing industries.
 Some 194 MPs from across the UK's political parties have pledged their support.